 If we equip your wind farm with our complete solution, we centrally operate a transponder receiver at the wind farm and take responsibility for it.
 Each of the connected wind turbines is fitted with an ADLS BOX that controls the corresponding night-time marking system.
 Communication within the overall system is implemented using Deutsche Windtechnik's local radio solution, making it independent of existing infrastructure.

 The ADLS BOX is installed inside of the nacelle of each turbine involved.
-A signal receiver (shown here is a transponder receiver) is installed to cover the entire wind farm and operated by Deutsche Windtechnik.
+A transponder receiver is installed to cover the entire wind farm and operated by Deutsche Windtechnik.

 Does your wind farm already have one or more ADLS wind farm interfaces, for example from the manufacturer?
 In that case, the ADLS BOX does not need to be installed in every turbine, only at the ADLS interfaces.
 The ADLS BOX communicates directly with the interface unit and receives its information from the transponder receiver installed centrally at the wind farm, which we operate and are responsible for.
 We can connect to all standard interfaces, such as those from Vestas, Quantec and Enercon.